What’s in an Error Page?

 I provided a brief which entailed the problems, goals, thematic direction, brand strategy, brand voice to evoke the best visuals.
 We met weekly over the course of 3-4 weeks while other projects were ongoing internally.
 After coming to some final visuals I provided the language, copy layout and page layout.
 Now, we’re in the process of nudging engineers to find some time to get these in place.

 Our brand colors can really pop with glows, highlights, and space.
 Everything is better in space, really.
-Also, this play on the game Portal™ is wonderful but indicative of being transported from an unauthorized area.
+Also, this play on a game, Portal™, is wonderfully transporting you, the unauthorized user.

 I’m a Michigan Alumnus, and I’m also still snakebitten by the events of the 1993 NCAA Basketball Championship.
 And what better opportunity to share this event than through the shelter of a 408 error page.
 Symbolically the steps seem to disappear on our characters path.